antdke/antdke.co/content/posts/2021-06-05--Dont-Solve-Problems-Dissolve-Them.md

 socialImage: "/elephant-cover.png"
 ---

-I really liked this concept from [The System Thinker blog](https://thesystemsthinker.com/a-lifetime-of-systems-thinking/).
+I really liked this concept from [The Systems Thinker blog](https://thesystemsthinker.com/a-lifetime-of-systems-thinking/).

 The obvious thought one might have when a problem arises is to try and solve it right away.